BiBiServ/bibigrid/docs/README.md

 ```
 > bibigrid -ch -o ~/config.yml
 ```
+The command will be executed by default with the setup

 ## Starting the cluster
 Once the configuration is validated, the creation of the cluster can be started.
 Depending on the parameters